ColinFay/rpinterest/README.md

 # rpinterest
-This package requests informations from the Pinterest API.
+This package requests information from the Pinterest API.

 ##Access the API

-In order to get informations from the API, you first need to get an access token from the [Pinterest token generator](https://developers.pinterest.com/tools/access_token/).
+In order to get information from the API, you first need to get an access token from the [Pinterest token generator](https://developers.pinterest.com/tools/access_token/).

 ##Install rpinterest